 One day they were on their way from home to Bangalore airport.
-They were travelling to Pune where Nishant had invited them to join to celebrate his promotion.
-During conversation Sanjay asked Sangita “Have you taken Asha’s favourite mithai?”
-Sangita said “Sanjay, we are travelling to Pune & not Delhi.”
+They were travelling to Pune where Nishant had invited them to join in celebrating his promotion.
+During the conversation, Sanjay asked Sangita “Have you taken Asha’s favourite mithai?”
+Sangita said, “Sanjay, we are travelling to Pune & not Delhi.”
 “Oh!”
 Said Sanjay.
 Later when the family had decided to celebrate Sanjay’s 70th Birthday in Delhi; Deepa and Deepak had also travelled along with the kids.
 On the way to the Bangalore airport, Sanjay told the driver, “Please stop the car!
 Turn it around.”
-Sangita was surprised and said “Sanjay, what happened?”
+Sangita was surprised and said, “Sanjay, what happened?”
 “We forgot our passports!!” said Sanjay.
-Sangita was again surprised and said “Sanjay we don’t need passports, we are going to Delhi.”
+Sangita was again surprised and said, “Sanjay we don’t need passports, we are going to Delhi.”
 “Are we not going to Brisbane?
 Oh, ok we are going to Delhi” Sanjay said.

 Though Sanjay forgot this incident, Sangita was a bit surprised and made a note to discuss this with Anshu in Delhi.
-Birthday celebrations were boisterous and was a hallmark Sanjay get together, with large group of Sanjay’s friends and family.
-The party continued till wee hours and Sanjay kept everybody captured with his anecdotes.
+Birthday celebrations were boisterous and were a hallmark Sanjay get together, with a large group of Sanjay’s friends and family.
+The party continued till wee hours, and Sanjay kept everybody captured with his anecdotes.
 How was everyone attracted to Sanjay & his personality?
 What is personality?
 It is a combination of ones’ body, heart and soul.
-All humans have physical body and heart.
+All humans have a physical body and heart.
 But “the heart” is like the soul and not the physical one.
 What happens if a part of ones’ personality withers?
 Does one remain the same person?
-Do the relationships remain same?
+Do relationships stay the same?

-The much awaited diagnosis was finally confirmed that Sanjay had Alzheimer disease.
+The much-awaited diagnosis was finally confirmed that Sanjay had Alzheimer disease.
 The day diagnosis was confirmed Sanjay was doing pretty good.
 In his typical flamboyant way Sanjay, “I would prefer body tremor or some such thing anytime instead of Alzheimer”.
 When he said this Anshu asked him, “Dad why are you saying this?”
-Sanjay said, “Son, with tremor I may spill my drink but with Alzheimer, I will forget that I have to take a drink”.
-With this he laughed in his usual booming way!!
-Anshu, the professional was overcome by his emotions and left the room with moist eyes.
-Later on, for many days, there were discussions in the family, initially in absence of Sanjay.
-Family took a decision in the end, to inform Sanjay about the seriousness of the situation.
-Sanjay had googled about Alzheimer a couple of times, but then he simply forgot what he was searching and why he was searching.
+Sanjay said, “Son, with tremor I may spill my drink, but with Alzheimer, I will forget that I have to take a drink”.
+With this, he laughed in his usual booming way!!
+Anshu, the professional, was overcome by his emotions and left the room with moist eyes.
+Later on, for many days, there were discussions in the family, initially in the absence of Sanjay.
+The family took a decision in the end, to inform Sanjay about the seriousness of the situation.
+Sanjay had googled about Alzheimer a couple of times, but then he just forgot what he was searching and why he was searching.

-Slowly the effects of Alzheimer were visible and it took about two years for dreaded disease to take control on Sanjay’s body and mind.
+Slowly the effects of Alzheimer were visible, and it took about two years for the dreaded disease to take control of Sanjay’s body and mind.
 Suddenly Sanjay’s moods would oscillate, his fluent Kannada and Hindi became a little difficult for him to comprehend.
 Sanjay would have trouble sometimes, swallowing.
 He would suddenly become agitated and lose his balance.

-Slowly monthly visits became bi monthly and half yearly visits became yearly.
-These were the life’s practicalities.
-Children’s visits to MTR Tiffin with Dad had slowly stopped.
-Visits were replaced by skype calls initially, then phone calls and finally to Whatsapp.
-Children convinced Sangita to use smart phone.
+Slowly monthly visits became bi-monthly, and half-yearly visits became yearly.
+These were life’s practicalities.
+Children’s visits to MTR Tiffin with Dad had gradually stopped.
+Visits were replaced by Skype calls initially, then phone calls and finally to Whatsapp.
+Children convinced Sangita to use smartphone.

 What happens to an individual when a part of him gets transformed?
 Sanjay the Prince had become Sanjay the pauper as far as his relations with people were concerned.
 His friends slowly started avoiding to visit Sanjay’s home.
-Life’s realities started coming into play and Sangita hired help, for support at home.
+Life’s realities began coming into play, and Sangita hired help, for support at home.
 In all this dilemma, Nishant was rock solid.
 What was it that kept him so close to Sanjay uncle?
-Nishant got himself transferred to Bangalore a desk job, a big shift from a fighter pilot.
+Nishant got himself transferred to Bangalore a desk job, a significant shift from a fighter pilot.

-Sangita the wife had taken over the role of Sangita the mother.
+Sangita, the wife, had taken over the role of Sangita, the mother.
 But how do we define Nishant’s role?
 Had he taken over the role as Sanjay’s father, to support the “baby”?
 Was he repaying the loan he had incurred due to Sanjay’s support to their family throughout the life?
-Or was is just love?
+Or was, it just love?

 What changes people?
 It is a difficult question to answer.
 Is the fear of not being able to handle change in the person?
-Are the relationship threads really strong?
+Are the relationship threads solid?

-At the age 77, Sanjay died peacefully.
-When his “Will” was opened it was a simple, small Will.
+At the age of 77, Sanjay died peacefully.
+When his “Will” was opened, it was a simple, small Will.
 “Everything worldly to Sangita after me.
 No Poojas, no prayer meetings, nothing.
-I know Marathi pretty well and I remember the appropriate poem by Tambeji, sung by Lata Mangeshkar.
+I know Marathi pretty well, and I remember the appropriate poem by Tambeji, sung by Lata Mangeshkar.
 Mavalatya Dinkara!!”

 जो जो वंदन करी उगवात्या जो जो पाठ फिरवी मावळत्या